e-nig-ma/e-nig-ma/_pages/about.md

 Why PoS native assets are by virtue of their design financial securities.

 [Proof-of-Stake Is a Defective Mechanism](#)
-How PoS is a plutocratic, oligopolistic, and permissioned consensus mechanism.
+How PoS only enables a plutocratic, oligopolistic, and permissioned blockchain.

 <br>